arhaxor21/Flagy/README.md

 - PkCrack- A tool for Breaking PkZip-encryption.

-- RSACTFTool - A tool for recovering RSA private key with various attack.

 - RSATool - Generate private key with knowledge of p and q.

 - XORTool - A tool to analyze multi-byte xor cipher.

-- Hash Extender - A utility tool for performing hash length

 ## Forensics

 - Aircrack-Ng - Crack 802.11 WEP and WPA-PSK keys.

 - Audacity - Analyze sound files (mp3, m4a, whatever).

-- CFF Explorer - PE Editor.

 - Creddump - Dump windows credentials.